 config file which will help ssh-client to solve the problem.

 $ touch ~/.ssh/config # we are creating a config file using touch utility.
 You can create the same in whatever way you want

 Let's see what to put in the config file.

-Host github HostName github.com PreferredAuthentications publickey IdentityFile ~/.ssh/id_rsa_github Host gitlab HostName gitlab.com PreferredAuthentications publickey IdentityFile ~/.ssh/id_rsa_gitlab
+Host github.com HostName github.com PreferredAuthentications publickey IdentityFile ~/.ssh/id_rsa_github Host gitlab.com HostName gitlab.com PreferredAuthentications publickey IdentityFile ~/.ssh/id_rsa_gitlab